carloslodelar/cardano-course/setting-up-a-local-cluster/vasil-hardfork.md

 {% endtab %}
 {% endtabs %}

-Create the proposal saying that we want to move to protocol version 7.0
+Create the update proposal to move to protocol version 7.0

 ```bash
 cardano-cli governance create-update-proposal \